 Gelato, with its light texture and delightful flavors is much different from the traditional ice-cream as Italians make with milk as a core ingredient rather than cream.
 It comes with more intense colors and flavors with a diverse range.
-You can actually consider it a true representative of the Italian culinary tradition.
-Have Gelato at any time throughout the day, especially during a hot Italian day as you stroll down the quaint cobbled streets!
+Therefore, you can consider it a true representative of the Italian culinary tradition.
+You can have Gelato at any time throughout the day.
+Especially during a hot Italian day as you stroll down the quaint cobbled streets!

 So, next time you plan your travel to Italy for just a holiday on an escorted tour or accompany an international group of culinary experts, choose from the divine options that Italy offers you in her land!